A Technology Course for Thoughtful Educators (with Extra Support!)

 Module 1.
 Basic Blogging: A blog or website is one of the most flexible and essential tools for learning in the 21st century.
 First, we’ll look at all the ways you and your students can use a blogging tool to create spectacular websites.
 Then you’ll use Edublogs to create your own blog that will showcase all of your projects in the course.

 Module 3.
-Mind Mapping: Research supports the use of visuals for making meaning, and mind mapping is one powerful way to do it.
-In this module, you will explore how mind maps can be used for instruction, problem solving, even assessment.
+Digital Mind Mapping: Research supports the use of visuals for making meaning, and mind mapping is one powerful way to do it.
+In this module, you will explore how digital mind maps can deepen student learning and be used for assignments, instruction, problem solving, even assessment.
 Then you’ll have a choice between Sketchboard or LucidChart to develop a mind mapping assignment and complete it as if you were the student.

 Module 5.
 Screencasting: Once you know how to record videos from your computer screen – also known as screencasting – you will find dozens of uses for it in your teaching.
-In this module, you will use Screencast-O-Matic or Screencastify to create your own screencast tutorial.
+In this module, you will use ScreenPal (formerly Screencast-O-Matic) or Screencastify to create your own screencast tutorial for your students.

 Module 9.
 QR Codes: Once you’ve seen how powerful and flexible these little squares can be and how ridiculously easy they are to use, you’ll find all kinds of ways to put them to work in your own teaching.
-In this module, you’ll create two classroom resources using QR codes to enhance them.
+In this module, you’ll create two separate classroom resources that each contain a QR code to enhance their functionality.

 Module 10.
 Basic Podcasting: Although producing a podcast series can be time-consuming, making a simple audio recording couldn’t be easier.
 In this module, you’ll explore how to take a simple audio recording and apply it in the classroom in 10 different ways.
 Then you’ll create your own recording to reflect on your work in the course.